If you are having difficulty discovering your purpose in life, start by defining your favorite problems.

 6. What would this look like if it were easy?
 Thanks to Tim Ferriss for this one.
 This is particularly useful when overwhelmed, frustrated, or intimidated.
 When I first became a restaurant manager, it was easy to get lost in the million tasks I needed to get done.
 By asking this question, I was able to devise a system for reducing stress and achieving my goal in a more effective way.

 7. How can I help change the paradigm of travel—to help people aim for meaningful exploration rather than frivolous luxury?

 8. How do I articulate the importance and, dare I say, necessity of travel in a compelling and persuasive way?

-9. How can I help change the paradigm of work—to look at it through the lens of meaningfulness instead of working by default (for money, approval, necessity)?
+9. How can I help change the paradigm of work—to help people look at it through the lens of meaningfulness instead of working by default (instead of working solely for money, approval, or necessity)?

 11. How can I help change the paradigm of mental health—to look at it through the lens of community and togetherness, rather than through shame and secrecy?

 12. How can I inspire and teach people in a convincing way how to overcome self-imposed limitations—to not just step outside their comfort zone, but to demolish it altogether?